cal-itp/data-infra/docs/analytics_tools/python_libraries.md

 * Install [shared utility functions](#shared-utils)
 * Change directory into the project task's subfolder and add `requirements.txt` and/or `conda-requirements.txt`
 * Run `pip install -r requirements.txt` and/or `conda install --yes -c conda-forge --file conda-requirements.txt`

+### calitp-data-infra

+The calitp-data-infra package, used primarily by warehouse mainainers and data pipeline developers, includes utilities that analysts may not often need to interact with, but should be aware of.
+For instance, the `get_secret_by_name()` and `get_secrets_by_label()` functions in [the package's `auth` module](https://github.com/cal-itp/data-infra/blob/main/packages/calitp-data-infra/calitp_data_infra/auth.py) are used to interact with Google's [Secret Manager](https://console.cloud.google.com/security/secret-manager), the service that securely stores API keys and other sensitive information that underpins many of our data syncs.

+You can read more about the `calitp-data-infra` Python package [here](https://github.com/cal-itp/data-infra/tree/main/packages/calitp-data-infra#readme).